 Traveling By Bus

-Buses are the most efficient and cost effective way to travel across Croatia.
+Buses are a cost effective way to travel across Croatia.
 The inter-city buses are usually large air-conditioned coaches.
 Some even offer free wifi.
 There are many private companies that offer hourly service between Split and Dubrovnik.

 Click here to view the schedule of departures from Split